-Tour Bristol Photo Festival’s programme, with many events featuring Heroines
+Tour Bristol Photo Festival’s programme, with many events featuring women in photography

 We have all missed going to exhibitions and galleries in 2020.
 Now that lockdown restrictions are on their way to being eased, the Bristol Photo Festival is a timely opportunity to soak in some art.